 You need to use keywords people will search for in the title of your auction in order to get your listing seen and high up in search results.

 Whatever you do, make sure you check the spelling.
-People lose out by misspelling key words in their title so possible buyers don’t ever come across the items.
-Websites like Fat Fingers will hone in on your mistakes and give buyers a bargain.
+People lose out by misspelling key words in their title so possible buyers don’t ever come across the item in question.

 Learn the lingo